An Award for

 read more

-The anthology is introduced by bestselling nature writer Kathryn Aalto, who was one of the judges for this prize.
+The anthology is introduced by nature writer Marchelle Farrell, winner of the 2021 Nan Shepherd prize for nature writing.

 Let us keep you posted